ionic-team/capacitor/site/docs-md/apis/app/index.md

 On Android, due to memory constraints on low-end devices, it's possible that, if your app launches a new activity, your app will be terminated by the operating system in order to reduce memory consumption.

-That means, for example, the `Camera` API, which launches a new Activity to take a photo, may not be able to return data back to your app.
+For example, that means the `Camera` API, which launches a new Activity to take a photo, may not be able to return data back to your app.

 To avoid this, Capacitor stores all restored activity results on launch.
-You should listen for `appRestoredResult` in order to handle any plugin call results that were delivered when your app was not running.
+You should add a listener for `appRestoredResult` in order to handle any plugin call results that were delivered when your app was not running.

 Once you have that result (if any), you can update the UI to restore a logical experience for the user, such as navigating or selecting the proper tab.

-We recommend every app using plugins that rely on external Activities (for example, Camera) to have this event and processed handled.
+We recommend every Android app using plugins that rely on external Activities (for example, Camera) to have this event and process handled.

 ## API